 Contextual Design Advisory Panel

-The Contextual Design Advisory Panel (CDAP) is comprised of 8 members with expertise in the physical development of the City.
-The panel's mission is "promoting quality of life in the City of Pittsburgh.
-CDAP achieves its mission through professional, voluntary design assistance to maximize the economic, civic, contextual, and aesthetic value of new development projects impacting the public realm."
+The Contextual Design Advisory Panel (CDAP) is comprised of eight members with expertise in the physical development of the City.
+The panel's mission is to promote quality of life in the City of Pittsburgh.
+CDAP achieves its mission through professional, voluntary design assistance to maximize the economic, civic, contextual, and aesthetic value of new development projects impacting the public realm.
 To fulfill this mission, CDAP advises the Department of City Planning by reviewing and providing design guidance on selected, higher profile projects throughout the City.

 CDAP is an advisory panel, not a commission.
 Together with staff design review, the panel works to resolve design issues through professional peer critique before the Planning Commission conducts its review.
 This frees the Planning Commission to focus on its responsibility of assuring that new developments are consistent with the overall planning objectives of the City.
 Some examples of these core considerations are:

 - The extent to which each development proposal addresses successful design, public space enhancement, context sensitivity and sustainable urbanism.

 - Ensuring that projects feature well designed buildings and landscapes that engage both users and the streetscape.
 Buildings should also make appropriate connections to adjacent sites and to the larger neighborhood.